Baldeep-singh109/Induction.Program2025.md/README.md

 ## 📅 **DAY 7 – 7 August 2025**

-The day was filled with informative sessions, academic insights, and motivational interactions.
+> *"The day was filled with informative sessions, academic insights, and motivational interactions."

 ---